 "This was an unforgettable trip, featuring cultural exchanges and visits to unbelievable festivals and sites.
 Every day held something of interest, and we had the benefit of meeting friendly people and participating in authentic festivals such as the tribute to the Ashanti king and the voodoo ceremony."
-Sara K., Las Cruces, NM inhabitants (from Kabye tribe origins) moved to the mountain during the 9th century.
-Since then, other ethnic groups have joined, thus forming a melting pot where even though each group kept its own cults and initiation rites, common religious and political institutions were defined.
+Sara K., Las Cruces, NM

 In the upper part of the village we may come across some young initiated, who wear only magical amulets, and by the fetish priests who only cover themselves with a goat skin and always carry a long pipe.
 The Taneka believe that in order to become a man, it is necessary to combine time, patience, and many sacrifices.
 Initiation is a lifetime process until life itself becomes a rite of passage, therefore life should not be conditioned by a "before" and "after" but rather as following a continuous path.
-Overnight at Hotel Tata Somba or similar...BLD Approximate driving time: 8 hours DAY 8 ADOBE CASTLES / SOKODE, TOGO We enter the land of the Somba, who live in fortified adobe dwellings.
+Overnight at hotel...BLD Approximate driving time: 8 hours DAY8 ADOBE CASTLES / SOKODE, TOGO We enter the land of the Somba, who live in fortified adobe dwellings.
 Shaped like small medieval castles, they are one of the most beautiful examples of traditional African architecture.
 Their style impressed the vanguard architect Le Corbusier, who described it as "sculptural architecture."
 The houses are built by hand, one layer of clay after another, adding round mud balls and shaping them according to the plan of the house, a kind of sensual gesture mixing strength, care, and beauty.
 Large shrines of phallic form at the entrance of their homes show their animistic beliefs.
 With permission from the elders we enter their homes to better understand their way of life.
 Their houses are projections of their cosmology: the ground floor, with its darkness, represents death and is the place of the ancestors; the second floor, open to the sky, represents life and is the place where grandmothers keep babies until they "find out" which ancestor has come back as the new life-only then the baby will be allowed to come down from the terrace.
 All family food supplies and stock are kept inside the fortified house, for safety reasons in case of attack by enemies.
 For centuries these populations have been seeking refuge on the Atakora Mountains to escape Muslim slave traders coming from the north.